 But they do know that you, but the you is the same you.

-Well, because unless you use like an IP randomizing kind of thing or like a VPN, for example, to cycle it, they can track your IP address and then that's just give you what is effectively an IP ban.
+Well, because unless you use like an IP randomizing kind of thing or like a VPN, for example, to, you know, cycle it.

 Because YouTube has also been trying to block VPNs.

-Like somebody gets knocked out, like they 18 plus that.
+Like somebody gets knocked out, they 18 plus that.

-But like generally, most content was not 18 plus.
+But generally most content was not 18 plus.

-But now with all these rules, 18 plus content could be like including a clip from Tommy Robinson.
+But now with all these rules, 18 plus content would be like...

-So that says to me that like it's going to affect YouTube more than people think it is right now because we're thinking of it from the perspective of looking at YouTube as it is before these things come into effect.
+So that says to me that, like, it's going to affect YouTube more than people think it is right now, because we're thinking about it from the perspective of looking at YouTube as it is before these things come into effect.

-We're not thinking about it like, okay, now that all this stuff's implemented, well, now how can YouTube actually not keep a significant portion of its content off of 18 Plus and still distribute it globally when there's all these areas all over that are geo-locking them out if they won't?
+We're not thinking about it like, okay, now that all this stuff's implemented, well, now how can YouTube actually not keep a significant portion of its content off of eighteen plus and still distribute it globally when there's all these areas all over that are geolocking them out if they won't.

 So much better.

-And I think BitChute might be going against it too.
+And I think BitShoot might be going against it too.

 I'm not too sure.